ishika1727/Stress-master/README.md

 This section provides user with methods to reduce stress through calm music, motivational videos, etc. Contact to counsellor option is also given to seek proper help when and if necessary.

 ## Ongoing work :woman_technologist:
-Creating and linking to database using MonoDB and NodeJS
+Creating and linking to database using MongoDB and NodeJS

 ## Screenshots